HTTPArchive/almanac.httparchive.org/src/content/en/2020/caching.md

 ## Service workers

 Service workers are a feature of HTML5 that allow front-end developers to specify scripts that should run outside the 'normal' request/response flow of web pages, communicating with the web page via messages.
-Common uses of service workers are for background synchronization and push notifications and, obviously, for caching - and browser support has been rapidly growing for them.
+Common uses of service workers are for background synchronization and push notifications and, obviously, for caching—and browser support has been rapidly growing for them.

 {{ figure_markup(
   image="service-workers-controlled-pages-2019-2020.png",